15 best mental health apps for 2024

 Best for helping teens to stop self-harming: Calm Harm

 Calm Harm provides activities, techniques, and resources designed to help teenagers end cycles of self-harm and find alternative forms of emotional release.
 By journaling within the app, teens can identify their patterns and triggers, which may help them avoid relapsing in the future.

 Best for soothing suicidal thoughts: Better Stop Suicide

-Better Stop Suicide offers self-care tools, activities, and resources for people struggling with suicidal thoughts and depression.
+Better Stop Suicide offers self-care tools, activities, and resources for people who are experiencing suicidal thoughts and depression.
 One of its key features is the option to record a life-saving message as a reminder of purpose, strength, and hope.
 The app is designed to help you calm your mind through check-ins, “feel better” task suggestions, and gratitude checklists so you can think more clearly about how you want to move forward.
-If you’re in crisis, help is available now: Call the free, confidential 988 Lifeline anytime at 988 or 1-800-273-TALK (8255).
+If you’re in crisis, help is available now: Call or text the free, confidential 988 Lifeline anytime at 988.

 About the author

 Elise Burley is a member of the therapist.com editorial team.
 She has more than a decade of professional experience writing and editing on a variety of health topics, including for several health-related e-commerce businesses, media publications, and licensed professionals.
 When she’s not working, she’s usually practicing yoga or off the grid somewhere on her latest canoe camping adventure.

 Curious about the 988 crisis hotline?
 These five podcasts feature in-depth...